-ISSUER PURCHASES OF EQUITY SECURITIES (amounts in thousands except per share amounts)
+ISSUER PURCHASES OF EQUITY SECURITIES (amounts in millions except per share amounts)

-The following table summarizes our common stock repurchase activity during the fourth quarter of 2015:
+The following table summarizes our common stock repurchase activity during the fourth quarter of 2016:

-Period Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Programs Maximum Dollar Value of Shares that May Yet Be Purchased Under the Programs
+Period Total Number of Shares Purchased Ave erage Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Programs Maximum Dollar Value of Shares that May Yet Be Purchased Under the Programs

-October 1-31, 2015 766 158.69 766 786,625
+October 1-31, 2016 0.25 \$ 122.74 0.25 325

-November 1-30, 2015 105 175.79 105 768,226
+November 1-30, 2016 - - - 325

-December 1-31, 2015 70 175.59 70 755,864
+December 1-31, 2016 - 325

-Total 941 161.86 941
+Total 0.25 \$ 122.74 0.25

 In November 2012, our Board of Directors authorized a share repurchase program.
 The repurchase program does not have an expiration date and we are not obligated to acquire a particular number of shares.
-In May 2015, our Board of Directors increased the authorization of shares up to \$1,000,000 for future purchases under the repurchase program, which superseded all prior repurchase programs.
+In May 2015, our Board of Directors increased the authorization of shares up to \$1,000 for future purchases under the repurchase program.
+In February 2017, our Board of Directors increased the authorization of shares up to \$1,000 for future purchases under the repurchase program, which superseded all prior repurchase programs.
+As of February 16, 2017, there is a total of \$1,000 remaining for repurchases under the repurchase program.

-EQUITY COMPENSATION PLAN INFORMATION (amounts in thousands except per share amounts)
+EQUITY COMPENSATION PLAN INFORMATION (amounts in millions except per share amounts)

-Plan Category Number of shares of common stock to be issued upon exercise of outstanding options (1) Weighted- average exercise price of outstanding options Weighted- average term to expiration of options outstanding Number of shares of common stock remaining available for future issuance under equity compensation plans (2) Equity compensation plans approved by stockholders 6,221 \$ 110.15 6.96 10,005 Equity compensation plans not approved by stockholders - \$ -
+Plan Category Number of shares of common stock to be issued upon exercise of outstanding options (1) Weighted- average exercise price of outstanding options Weighted- average term to expiration of options outstanding (years) Number of shares of common stock remaining available for future issuance under equity compensation plans (2) Equity compensation plans approved by stockholders 6 \$ 116.65 6.02 7 Equity compensation plans not approved by stockholders - \$ - -

 (1) Reflects number of shares of common stock to be issued upon exercise of outstanding options under all our equity compensation plans, including our Amended and Restated 2004 Incentive Plan.
-Does not include 2,040 restricted shares outstanding that were issued under the Amended and Restated 2004 Incentive Plan.
+Does not include 3 restricted shares outstanding that were issued under the Amended and Restated 2004 Incentive Plan.

-(2) Of these shares, 9,040 remain available for future issuance under the Amended and Restated 2004 Incentive Plan and 965 remain available under the 2015 Employee Stock Purchase Plan.
+(2) Of these shares, 6 remain available for future issuance under the Amended and Restated 2004 Incentive Plan and 1 remain available under the 2015 Employee Stock Purchase Plan.